Bbecote/Cyber_Ops_Performance_Framework/README.md

 # Cyber Operations Performance Framework
 An Agent-Based Computational Model built on the [Mesa](https://github.com/projectmesa/mesa) Python 3+ framework used to analyze and predict Cyber Operations and provides ROI on cyber resource allocation.

 This computational model was developed and submitted to Dakota State University in partial fulfillment of the requirements for the degree of [Ph.D.
 Cyber Operations](https://dsu.edu/programs/phdco/index.html).
-Once the dissertation can be downloaded and reviewed [here](https://scholar.dsu.edu/theses/406/).
+The dissertation can be downloaded and reviewed [here](https://scholar.dsu.edu/theses/406/).

 The Cyber Operations Performance Computational Model is designed to be used alongside the [Cyber Operations Self-Efficacy Scales (COSES)](https://form.jotform.com/230343475113447) (publication pending).
 The COSES provides the model users with a behavioral input of operator efficacy used to align simulation results with real-world operator behavioral input.
 While this input can be simulated or estimated, the use of the scales is highly recommended.